 Macroleter poezicus (Tverdokhlebova and

 Ivakhnenko 1984) Middle Permian ~253 my, ~8 cm skull length, ~75 cm overall length, was considered a parareptile by Tsuji (2006), who nested it between Nyctiphruretus and pareiasaurus like Anthodon.
-This is essentially correct.
-Here, with more nesting site possibilities, Macroleter was derived from a sister to tiny Saurorictus and Orobates and nested as the sister to the flattened Lanthanosuchus.
+Here, with more taxa, Macroleter was derived from a sister to Bashkyroleter and nested as the sister to Emeroleter and the flattened Lanthanosuchus.